dario-marvin/MachineLearningDigits/README.md

 ## Conclusion and future works
 We showed it is possible to retrieve the correct values of some badly scanned digits with a precision of 99.7%.
-The classifier that seems to work best for this problem is the k-nearest neighbours approach.
+The classifier that seems to work best for this problem is the k-nearest neighbors approach.
 In the near future we plan to continue using this approach on more and more complicated data, such as single badly scanned letters of the alphabet, and later complete words extracted from a real scanned book.